Publication date

 Detailed international payment tracking

 Every payment takes the fastest, most cost-effective route, and you can track your payments in detail every step of the way.
 No more wondering if a payment has arrived or why it's been delayed.
-You can see when the money left your account, how many intermediary banks are involved, and when it arrives with your beneficiary.
+You can see when the money leaves your account, how many intermediary banks are involved, and when it arrives with your beneficiary.

 You can even share tracking links with your beneficiaries so they can follow payments as well.
 The result?
 No more invoice chasing, fewer questions and back and forths, and happier business relationships.